joshi4/next.js/errors/no-cache.md

 Next.js caching is automatically configured for you.
 There's no action required on your part.

+#### Render

+Caching for all major frameworks including Next.js is enabled by default.

 #### CircleCI

 Edit your `save_cache` step in `.circleci/config.yml` to include `.next/cache`: